Vitor-Vaz/Vitor-Vaz/README.md

 <img align= "right" width= "250" src= "https://pa1.narvii.com/6580/8098c6e9207376889eeb0532d9f5a0723c4d73f5_hq.gif"/>

 Nice to meet you all, my name's Vitor Vaz, I'm from Paraná - Brazil, but living in Rio de Janeiro.
-Last year (2020) I graduated System Analysis and Development.
+Last year (2020) I graduated System Analysis and Development from Unicarioca.
 Nowadays I've been studying Web Development on Resilia's bootcamp, with stacks focused in Node JS and React JS.
 Most of my repositories are Resilia's projects, but soon I'll be posting personal projects as well.
 Hope you like it!

 ---
 <br>